There is a ton of advice out there on soil for raised beds, but not all of it is good advice.

 harder time resisting the downward and outward pressure of the soil mass

 The second reason is that when left undisturbed, there are lots of earthworms, microbes and other creatures that move up and down throughout the soil, loosening it as they go.
 When you (or a manufacturer) disturbs soil by digging it up and putting it in a raised bed, it damages the soil structure and ecology that would otherwise keep it loose and friable in nature.
-This is the same reason that rototilling or plowing eventually creates more compaction.
+This is the same reason that rototilling or plowing eventually creates worse compaction.

 The top 6-8 inches of healthy, in-the-ground topsoil is ideally about 3-6% organic matter by weight, which translates into about 25-30% by volume.
 The remaining 94-97% of soil in nature is made up of inorganic bits of rock of different sizes ranging from microscopic clay particles to sand-sized grains.
-(And in a natural system, soil microbes excrete acids which dissolve minerals from these bits of rock to feed your plants.)
+(And in a natural system, soil microbes and fungi excrete acids which dissolve minerals from these bits of rock to feed your plants.)

 But soil for raised beds needs to be 40-50% organic matter by volume in order to keep the soil weight (mass) down, prevent compaction, provide adequate aeration and drainage, and generously feed the microbes that are necessary for healthy plant growth.
 Healthy soil teems with a wide diversity of fungi and microbes, who literally transport mineral and organic nutrients to plant roots and exchange them for sugars and other substances that are secreted by plant roots.
 Microbes function like waiters in a restaurant, serving food to patrons, who then tip them for their service.